 Mafia Island, Tanzania

-This little known island off southern Tanzania is a remote, laid back gem of a place.
+Mafia Island is a remote, laid back gem of a place.
 It was the first stop on my trip and it was how I had hoped Africa would be.
 The diving here is very good.
 The quality and diversity of the coral is excellent and from October through to February you get virtually guaranteed whale sharks which is reason to come in and of itself.

 Pemba Island, Tanzania

-This is a place that has been in my mind to visit ever since I started diving some 15 years ago.
+Pemba Island has been in my mind to visit ever since I started diving some 15 years ago.
 I heard stories of whale sharks and other big fish so I was very excited.
 Sadly, you don't get the quantities of big fish you once did but the island is still beautiful, the coral still healthy and the fish life still good.
 I really enjoyed the diving.
 I also found a wonderful place to stay in Fundu Lagoon - this is rustic luxury to a tee.

 Mnemba Island, Zanzibar